bilgehankalkan/Abra/iOS/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development environment running.
+A step by step series of examples that tell you how to get a development environment running.

 Clone or download the project on your desktop.

 Open up the terminal and run following command to enter project folder.

 ```
-$ cd Desktop/Abomasnow
+$ cd Desktop/Abra
 ```

 Run following command to install depencies.